 |Usage Data||User data within Qlik Sense applications such as mouse movements, what options are clicked, actions taken by the user, visited areas in the product, view states (analysis, edit, insights), features used or not used.||In real time|

 Qlik uses the Collected Data for analytics purposes so we may better understand the technical environments in which our software is installed and the behavior of users in our products so that we may optimize, support and improve our products and services.
 Any Collected Data received is analyzed on a macro, statistical (not by individual user) basis.
-Collected Data is anonymously collected.
+Collected Data is identifiable on a customer (i.e. company name) level, but is anonymized on an individual (user) level.
 As no personal data is collected/processed, privacy laws (e.g. EU GDPR) do not apply to such collection/processing.
 Nonetheless, users have the ability at the time of installation/upgrade to opt out.
 Thereafter, users can later opt out if they so wish by changing the setting in the Qlik Management Console (“QMC”).
 Further, Admin Users, on behalf of their entire organization, can opt out their entire organization by changing the setting in the QMC.

 Please see the Qlik User License Agreement (“QULA”) PDF for more details on what information is collected and why (www.qlik.com\legal-terms) .